 Some of the more common toxic chemicals and substances that that can cause injury to employees on the job are asbestos, lead, benzene, pesticides, cadmium, beryllium, mercury, silica, paint, solvents, and acids.

 An employee can suffer injury from toxic chemicals from skin contact, breathing the fumes, or accidentally swallowing even a very small amount of a chemical.

+Remember that not all workplace chemical exposure claims will give rise to a third party case.
+Only if a third party is actually involved can the injured employee file a third party case.
 If, for example, the employer controlled the workplace, provided the chemicals, but failed to provide any protective equipment, it would be unlikely that the employee would have a third party claim.
-But let's expand this example.
-Let’s say that the chemical manufacturer failed to disclose that people working with that chemical must use specific types of protective equipment.
-In that case, the injured employee would have a third party claim against the manufacturer for failing to provide the user with necessary information about what type of protective equipment to use when using that chemical.
+But let's say the chemical manufacturer failed to disclose that people working with that chemical must use specific types of protective equipment.
+In that case, the injured employee might have a third party claim against the manufacturer for failing to provide the user with crucial warnings about necessary protective equipment.